Credit Card Interest - how is it charged?

 When we charge interest (and when we don’t)

-we’ll only charge interest on outstanding standard balance items (including purchases), purchases on promotional rates, and non-Sterling cash transactions included in your current statement balance up to the date of your current statement
+- We will only charge interest on your outstanding balance from your last statement up to the date of your current statement.

 How we allocate payments